Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 ## Known Issues

--   This release is missing quite a few queries and simulation features.
+-   Despite being a “physics” engine, rigidbody simulation isn’t included yet.
 -   Compound Colliders use linear brute force algorithms and lack an underlying acceleration structure.
 Try to keep the count of primitive colliders down to a reasonable amount.
--   Compound Colliders do not support embedded Traingle, Convex, or TriMesh Colliders
+-   Compound Colliders do not support embedded Triangle, Convex, or TriMesh Colliders
 -   Authoring is weak right now.
 That stuff takes me a while to get working.
 -   This Readme has too many words and not enough pictures.

 ## Near-Term Roadmap

+-   Unity Physics rigid body collision solver
 -   More Character Controller Utilities
 -   FindPairs improvements
     -   Aabb-only layers